 b.
 Escaped to the cave of Adullam: This was David's place of refuge.
 He couldn't go to his house, he couldn't go to the palace, he couldn't go to Samuel, he couldn't go to Jonathan, he couldn't go to the house of the Lord, and he couldn't go to the ungodly.
 But he could go to a humble cave and find refuge.

 i.
-The name Adullam means refuge, but the cave wasn’t to be David’s refuge.
-The Lord wanted to be David’s refuge in this time of discouragement.
+The name Adullam means refuge, but the cave wasn't to be David's refuge.
+God wanted to be David's refuge in this discouraging time.

 ii.
 Most archaeologists believe that the Cave of Adullam was not too far from the place where David defeated Goliath, in the hills of Judah.
-David couldn’t help but think, “Boy, I’ve come a long way from the Valley of Elah!
-From a great victory to running around like a criminal, hiding in a cave.”
+David couldn't help but consider how far he had come from a great victory to running around like a criminal, hiding in a cave.

 d.
 The title of Psalm 57 reads A Michtam of David when he fled from Saul into the cave.
 Psalm 57 describes David as the Lord strengthened him in the cave and prepared him for what was next.

 i.
 Psalm 57 shows David with a humble heart: Be merciful to me, O God, be merciful to me!
 (Psalm 57:1)